charbugs/emphasize/README.md

 }
 ```

-The content of an setup response is an json object that must contain at least a `title` and a `description` for the marker.
-Titel and description will be shown in the user interface of Emphasize.
-The `author`, `homepage` and `supportedLanguages` field provide additional informations but have further impact on the functionality of the marker.
+The content of a setup response is a JSON object that must contain at least a `title` and a `description` for the marker.
+Title and description will be shown in the user interface of Emphasize.
+The `author`, `homepage` and `supportedLanguages` fields provide additional information but have no further impact on the functionality of the marker.

-By means of the `inputs` field the marker defines that there should be an text input form in the corresponding marker view of the user interface so that the user can enter data (a "search term" in the example) before applying the marker.
-As you can see the `inputs` field is an array which means that a marker can define multiple input forms.
+By means of the `inputs` field, the marker defines that there should be a text input form in the corresponding marker view of the user interface so that the user can enter data (a "search term" in the example) before applying the marker.
+As you can see, the `inputs` field is an array, which means that a marker can define multiple input forms.
 It's also possible to define a selection form, e.g.;

 ```Javascript
 {